-Eligible issuers for the 2020 plan year must submit the following documents and receive confirmation of completion from WAHBE in order to meet this certification criterion:
+Eligible issuers for the 2021 plan year must submit the following documents and receive confirmation of completion from WAHBE in order to meet this certification criterion:

-- A 2020 WAHBE Quality Improvement Strategy form for each QIS applicable to any QHP to be offered in the Exchange. - A one- to two-page summary of each QIS that will be viewable on the Exchange corporate website.
+A 2021 WAHBE Quality Improvement Strategy form for each QIS applicable to any QHP to be offered in the Exchange.

-Issuers that operated a QIS during the 2019 plan year are required to complete the progress portion of the 2020 WAHBE Quality Improvement Strategy form as part of their 2020 QIS submission.
+Issuers that operated a QIS during the 2020 plan year are required to complete the progress portion of the 2021 WAHBE Quality Improvement Strategy form as part of their 2021 QIS submission.
 This progress portion of the form should include a description of activities conducted to implement the QIS and results of the QIS.